robbieg8s/alfred-workflows/workflows/atlassian/docs/Configuration.md

 ## Updating a token

-If you attempt to configure an email address that you have already configured, the workflow will warn you.
-It is impossible to recover the prior token if you erase it at this point, so you are warned before taking this action:
+If you attempt to connect an Atlassian Account by giving an email address that you have already configured, the workflow will warn you.
+It is impossible to recover the prior token if you overwrite it, so you are warned before taking this action:

 ![The "Update Token?" dialog](update-token.png)

-If you agree, a similar large text notification of the update, along with a reminded about the clipboard, is shown on your screen.
+If you agree, a similar large text notification of the update, along with a reminder about the clipboard, is shown on your screen.

-## Configuring multiple Atlassian accounts
+## Connecting multiple Atlassian accounts

 You may have multiple Atlassian accounts, for example if you are a contractor working for multiple companies which provision such access, or if you have personal or open source projects as well as an employer account.

-You can follow the process above using the `a?` keyword to add as many accounts as you require.
-It is likely that performance will be poor with many accounts, but personally i have two configured - work and personal - and performance is acceptable.
+You can follow the process above using the `a?` keyword to connect as many accounts as you require.
+It is likely that performance will be poor with many accounts, but I have two configured - work and personal - and performance is acceptable.

 If you use multiple accounts, then ensure that the account you are configuring is signed into Atlassian Account when you create the API Token.
-You can check the account by inspecting the avatar in the top right corner of the Atlassian Account page - hover over it or click it.
+You can check the account by inspecting the avatar in the top right corner of the Atlassian Account page - hover over it or click on it to show the associated email.
 You can switch accounts there.
-If your browser supports multiple profiles, the perform whatever actions are required to select the profile that links will open in before starting the process above.
-For example when using Safari, you should ensure the Atlassian Account page is not open in _any_ browser window, and then raise a window for the desired profile topmost, and then start the process.
+If your browser supports multiple profiles, then perform whatever actions are required to select the profile that links will open in before starting the process above.
+For example when using Safari, you should ensure the Atlassian Account page is not open in _any_ browser window, and then raise a window for the desired profile frontmost, and then start the process.

-The `a?` workflow must be used for this as the `aa` workflow will perform searches once any accounts are configured.
+The `a?` workflow must be used for this as the `aa` workflow will perform searches once any accounts are connected.
 When raising the `a?` workflow, you will see all configured accounts listed:

 ![Multiple accounts in the "a?" menu](multiple-accounts.png)